awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   A list of the `Columns` in the table\.
 + `Location` – Location string, not more than 2056 bytes long, matching the [URI address multi-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-uri)\.

   The physical location of the table\.
-By default this takes the form of the warehouse location, followed by the database location in the warehouse, followed by the table name\.
+By default, this takes the form of the warehouse location, followed by the database location in the warehouse, followed by the table name\.
 + `InputFormat` – Format string, not more than 128 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The input format: `SequenceFileInputFormat` \(binary\), or `TextInputFormat`, or a custom format\.